newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/dental-branch.md

 ---
-notesMd: '10.2.24: editing copy from "If you are a licensed dentist who owns your practice and you have more than one office, you must register each location" to "" per SME review'
+notesMd: '10.2.24: editing copy from "If you are a licensed dentist who owns your practice and you have more than one office, you must register each location" to "As a licensed dentist, you must register every location where you practice." per SME review'
 licenseName: ""
 id: dental-branch
 filename: dental-branch